 32 reps.
 1400 pharmacies.
-Everyone getting equal attention.
+Everyone getting exactly the same attention.

 The peanut butter problem

-It’s also guaranteed to underperform.
+It is also guaranteed to underperform.

-What the data revealed
+What the data showed

 When we mapped customer potential against call frequency, the pattern was stark.